WeAreManda/ml_client/README.md

 ## Usage

-After installing the gem, complete the file in  `config/initializers/gcf_ruby.rb` with required api_url and api_bearer values.
+After installing the gem, complete the file in  `config/initializers/gcf_ruby.rb` with required `api_url` (for webhooks) and `api_bearer` for authentication.

+Two methods are available (as of 19/04/2021) :

+- `predict(model_name, params)` which returns synchronously the result of the model with the corresponding model_name.
-Two methods are available (as of 19/04/2021) : `predict` and `predict_async` which requires a webhook_url on which the response will be sent.
+- `predict_async` which returns asynchronously the result of the model.
+It requires a webhook url (set in `api_url`) on which the response will be sent.

 ## Development